Shazixnar/ATO-The_Rat_in_Frozen_Dark/README.md

 # The Rat in Frozen Dark

-A content pack for [Obeliskial Content](https://across-the-obelisk.thunderstore.io/package/meds/Obeliskial_Content/) that redo Zek's traits, mage's cards and one perks.
+A content pack for [Obeliskial Content](https://across-the-obelisk.thunderstore.io/package/meds/Obeliskial_Content/) that redo Zek's traits and one perks.

 <details>
 <summary>Enchantments</summary>